23 free things to do in Toronto, even in the winter

 15. Lakeshore area

-If those words bring running shoes to mine, this is for you.
+If those words bring running shoes to mind, this is for you.
 For ice skates, jump to 16.
-You can always run Toronto (or any town, really!).
-If you like going solo, I would recommend heading to the lakeshore area, around Queens Quay and all along the lake.
+You can always run Toronto (or any town, really).
+If you like going solo, I would recommend heading to the waterfront area, around Queens Quay and all along the lake.
 If you’d prefer a park, read on to the section below.
-But if you’d rather find strength in numbers, I suggest joining the free Nike Run Club, which meets several times a week at their very cool Loft space on Richmond Street.
+But if you’d rather find strength in numbers, I suggest hitting up a Running Room store (like the one in TD Centre, a 10-minute walk from HI Toronto) and joining their group runs, which are usually Wednesday and Friday evenings and Saturday mornings.

 16. Nathan Phillips Square